remotekieran/remote-kieran/content/about.md

 image:
     - /images/block4.png
 ---
-I'm a writer and product marketer currently helping to grow <a href="https://www.ably.io" target="_blank">Ably</a> - a realtime API and cloud infrastructure provider.
+I'm a writer and product marketer.
+Over the past six years I’ve travelled to more than [30 cities](https://nomadlist.com/@kks) while nurturing a love for [xiaolongbao](https://en.wikipedia.org/wiki/Xiaolongbao).
+I'm currently leading product marketing at <a href="https://www.ably.io" target="_blank">Ably</a> - a realtime API and cloud infrastructure provider.
 We recently closed our Series A 🥳.

-I work closely with engineering and product teams, as well as with senior management.
+I work across engineering, product, and commercial teams as well as with senior management.
+I strive to unify market requirements, customer needs, and product capabilities into strong positioning, coherent narratives, and sucessful go-to-market strategies.

 I'm no engineer or designer but I have enough technical knowledge to be dangerous in a GitHub repo, I know what constitutes good UX, and I'm fascinated by all things tech.

 ## My early professional life